CNP-CIIMAR/bioinformatics-utilities/README.md

 Ensure that the column Protein names in the table does not contain any missing values.
 The script currently ignores rows with missing values in this column.
 The output files will have sanitized names to remove any non-alphanumeric characters from the protein names.

+## Contributing

+- Contributions to this project are welcome.
+Please fork the repository and submit a pull request with your enhancements.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Script 26: # genome_filter_download_by_list.py
 ## Genome Filter and Downloader